-Choosing which tracking device to use in your fleet doesn’t have to be complicated.
-In fact, your operations may need more than one type.
+Choosing which tracking device to use in your fleet doesn't have to be complicated.
+In fact, your operations may need more than one type of tracker.
 The following links take you to buying guides that highlight the differences between the different tracking devices we sell and support.

 Installation requirements is another factor in your decision of which GPS Tracker you want to deploy in your fleet of vehicles and equipment.
 We realize that the amount and type of work to install the tracking devices in your vehicles may be a concern.
 As such, we’ve put together the following guides to walk you through the process and describe the details.
 You can decide which one is right for your business.

 Installing Plug & Play Trackers